dionbosschieter/md5/README.md

 I do know that the MD5 hashing algorithm is not really used anymore (or actually should not be used any more).

 I tried to write my own implementation of MD5 to understand how it works, I will cleanup the C code a bit.
-Just not right now because i'm to bussy ;).
+Just not right now because i'm to busy ;).
 This code tries to be as close to the original RFC as possible.